 2. Buy DipTrans past papers and examiner reports using the order form

-Towards the end of this page of the IoL website are DipTrans past paper order forms.
+Towards the end of this page of the IoL website you’ll find order forms for DipTrans past papers.
 They let you order DipTrans examiner reports and past papers without paying for affiliate membership.
 For Spanish to English, you can currently buy examiner reports from 2015 and 2016.
 Each full report costs £10 plus postage.
 DipTrans past papers are available from 2009, 2010 and 2012, at £10 plus postage.

-Getting Diploma in Translation past papers through a DipTrans course
+Getting Diploma in Translation past papers through a DipTrans preparation course

 Another way to get your hands on DipTrans past papers is to sign up for a Diploma in Translation course, to help you prepare for the exam.
 Most courses are run by universities or private academies.
 The usual format is that the teacher gives you a past paper, you translate it, and then you send it back to them.
 They mark it and give you feedback.